alexedwards/stack/README.md

 # Stack

+Stack makes it simple to create context-aware middleware chains for Go web applications.

-Stack provides two main features:
+It provides two main features:

-1. A convenient interface for chaining middleware handlers and application handlers together, [Alice style](https://github.com/justinas/alice).
+1. A convenient interface for chaining middleware handlers and application handlers together, inspired by [Alice](https://github.com/justinas/alice).
 2. The ability to pass request-scoped data (or *context*) between middleware and application handlers.

 [Skip to the example &rsaquo;](#example)